bg-write/chatGPT-cheatsheet/README.md

 #### ChatGPT is like a dog that wants to play fetch

 It's very excited to play fetch with you (retrieve whatever data is needed to help you solve your problem) but it can't understand what you're trying to do.
-You can train a dog to fetch a stick (like you can train an algorithm with machine learning to do a specific task), but it doesn't understand what a "stick" is like a human understands a stick; it can only understand that you want "stick."
+You can train a dog to fetch a stick (like you can train an algorithm with machine learning to do a specific task), but a dog doesn't understand what a "stick" is like a human understands a stick; a dog can only understand that you want "stick."
 ChatGPT only wants a treat and to be told it's a good boy. ([Janelle Shane](https://www.janelleshane.com/book-you-look-like-a-thing))

 #### ChatGPT is like an impressionable child